wildfly/quickstart/template/README.md

 Contributor: If the quickstart deploys to OpenShift, you can use the following template a starting point to describe the process.
 Be sure to note:

-* QUICKSTART_NAME should be replaced with your quicktart name, for example:  my-quickstart
+* APPLICATION_NAME should be replaced with a variation of the quickstart name, for example: myquickstart
-* OPENSHIFT_QUICKSTART_NAME should be replaced with a variation of the quickstart name, for example: myquickstart
+* QUICKSTART_NAME should be replaced with your quickstart name, for example:  my-quickstart

 ### Create an OpenShift Account and Domain